 We recommend dual fuel heat in this situation: Your home becomes exceedingly dry in the fall and winter, leaving you with uncomfortably dry skin.

-The thing about gas heat is that it’s really really hot.
+The thing about gas heat is that it’s hot.
 With gas, the temperature of the air coming out of your vents will almost always be higher than your body temperature.
-By contrast, heat produced by heat pumps sometimes feels cool.
+By contrast, the heat produced by heat pumps sometimes feels cool.
 It isn’t cool – it’s warmer than the ambient temperature – but it feels that way because your body temperature is higher than the temperature of the air produced by the heat pump.
-New two-stage and variable speed heat pumps blow hotter air than older ones, but the air still won’t feel as hot as air heated by natural gas.
+New two-stage and variable-speed heat pumps blow hotter air than older ones, but the air still won’t feel as hot as the air heated by natural gas.

 Anyway, the result of natural gas’s “really hot” heat is that it dries out the air a lot more than a heat pump’s “less hot” heat.
 Some people don’t like this side effect.
 If that sounds like you, dual fuel heating might make sense.